vignesh211204/AI/README.md

 # 🤖 AI Project Collection

-Welcome to a showcase of **AI applications** — ranging from real-time object detection to medical image classification, built with Python, TensorFlow, and cutting-edge computer vision libraries.

-> 🚀 Each project is standalone, modular, and demo-ready — designed to run efficiently on edge devices like **phyBOARD-Pollux i.MX 8M Plus**.

----

 ## 🧭 Target Platform: phyBOARD-Pollux (i.MX 8M Plus)

 This repository is **optimized for deployment** on the NXP-based **phyBOARD-Pollux i.MX 8M Plus** board: